alecramsay/pg/docs/_pages/background.markdown

 other characteristics, such as age, race & ethnicity, partisan lean, etc. Political geography is a superset of population geography that considers these other characteristics as well.

+The population geography of a state can be characterized by a set of "baseline districts."

 ---